SrivaniA/myspectron/README.md

-# use to run uitests for spectron
+# run tests using spectron